oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 LUK mages play very similarly to ordinary mages, although obviously they are considerably weaker, and are also incapable of equipping items with significant INT requirements.
+LUK mages also, of course, have considerably higher AVOID.

 ## Woodsman